flimflam-austin/hugo-cms-test/content/quick_reads/20180518-18-05-18-migraine-medication/index.md

       * By blocking *some* of these proteins on a cellular level, migraines lessen.

-      * Other big drug companies are working on similar treatments – **Could this change the course of migraine treatment forever?**
+      * Other big drug companies are working on similar treatments –**Could this change the course of migraine treatment forever?**
     _key: card-4-440b9cc2-a6a8-4ea7-8dde-68ee8fa26575
   - order: 4
+    useCheckmark: true
     body: >-
       Did you know...migraines are often distinguished from headaches because they impact one side of the head more than another?
 Read More: